Study Abroad & Language Study and Points|How Cashback Works and Choosing an Agent Without Regret

 Study abroad — language study, working holidays, degree programs — is a category where requesting agent materials or booking a free counseling session is sometimes a point-site offer.
 Agents invest advertising money to win new inquirers, and part of it comes back as a performance reward to users who apply via a point site.
 On top of that, prep expenses like flights, overseas SIM, travel insurance, and English lessons are also routing/cashback-eligible, so you can save on them together.

 That said, studying abroad is an important choice that uses large costs and life time, and it's not something to decide an agent or plan by cost or cashback size.
-This guide organizes, as a judgment axis for choosing without regret, the difference between "earned on info request/counseling" and "earned on contract", the difference between free and paid agents, points for comparing by cost and support, the steps to save on prep expenses together, and what you must confirm about visas/procedures.
+This guide organizes, as a judgment axis for choosing without regret, the difference between "earned on info request/counseling" and "earned on contract", the difference between free and paid agents, how preparation differs by study-abroad type and destination country, points for comparing by cost and support, the steps to save on prep expenses together, and what you must confirm about visas/procedures.
 For English lessons, see the English Lessons Guide; for overseas eSIM, the Overseas eSIM Guide; and for travel insurance, the Overseas Travel Insurance Guide.

 Telling "Earned on Info Request/Counseling" from "Earned on Contract"